 Grain and Pasta Pairings

 Risotto with the sauce’s wine: Mushroom risotto wants Pinot Noir or Barolo.
 Saffron risotto loves a Gavi or Vermentino.
-Let the dominant flavor guide you.
+Let the dominant flavor guide you and you’ll rarely miss.

-Pasta primavera with Pinot Grigio: Light, veggie-laden pasta stays fresh with a crisp Italian white.
+Pasta primavera with Pinot Grigio: Light, veggie-laden pasta stays fresh with a crisp Italian white that doesn’t compete.

 The Umami Challenge

-Vegetarian cuisine often relies on umami-rich ingredients—miso, soy sauce, nutritional yeast, aged cheese, tomatoes.
-These savory bombs need wines that can match their intensity.
+Vegetarian cuisine often relies on umami-rich ingredients — miso, soy sauce, nutritional yeast, aged cheese, tomatoes.
+These savory bombs need wines that can match their intensity without backing down.

 Earthy reds like aged Nebbiolo or Sangiovese handle umami well.
 Among whites, aged Riesling or Chenin Blanc have the depth to complement savory complexity.